dempseyryan/IRLImageAnalysis/Video Stabilizer/README.txt

 	A: PT Threshold can be adjusted in the main window.
 It ranges from 0 to 1000.

 	Q: How do I change the ROI?
-	A: When the ROI button is clicked, the user will be prompted to create a rectangular ROI.
+	A: When the ROI button is clicked, the user will be prompted to create a rectangular ROI with the mouse.